Welcome to the most

 the front, knowing it was a long race.
 True to his style, he was most

 comfortable out front.
-On lap number 7, something went terribly
+On lap number 7,

 wrong.
 Ned Jarrett's and Junior Johnson's cars collided between turns one